HiSpyWAre/capstone_Project.github.io/README.md

 -----

-## 📜 Lisensi
+## 📜 License

-Didistribusikan di bawah Lisensi MIT.
-Lihat file `LICENSE` untuk informasi lebih lanjut.
+Distributed under the MIT License.
+See the `LICENSE` file for more information.